mirror/dd-wrt/src/router/curl/docs/cmdline-opts/_OPTIONS.md

 In general, all boolean options are enabled with --**option** and yet again disabled with --**no-**option.
 That is, you use the same option name but prefix it with `no-`.
-However, in this list we mostly only list and show the --**option** version of them.
+In this list we mostly show the --**option** version of them.

 When --next is used, it resets the parser state and you start again with a clean option state, except for the options that are global.
 Global options retain their values and meaning even after --next.

+If the long option name ends with an equals sign (`=`), the argument is the text following on its right side.
+(Added in 8.16.0)

 The first argument that is exactly two dashes (`--`), marks the end of options; any argument after the end of options is interpreted as a URL argument even if it starts with a dash.

+curl does little to no verification of the contents of command line arguments.
+Passing in "creative octets" like newlines might trigger unexpected results.

 The following options are global: `%GLOBALS`.